The thunder and lightening was amazing to watch last night and I was so happy to be waking up in a nice comfy bed haha.

 I needed to send a 2 boxes* up trail, but only one was ready.

-I set off with a carrier bag full of food to transfer to a box and my Ice axe to send back to my freind in Texas.
+I set off with a carrier bag full of food to transfer to a box and my Ice axe to send back to my friend in Texas.

-Phew all done.
-I walked a little way up thd road until I came to a huge rock, just perfect to sit on.
+Phew all done, I walked a little way up the road until I came to a huge rock, just perfect to sit on.

 I took out a spoon and finished off my potato salad and smoked ham followed by a satsuma.

-Sadly it was a little dry oh well.
+Sadly the satsuma was a little dry oh well.

 When the sign said I could walk I began walking but a lady in the red car was not watching and tried to get me onto her bonnet.

 Luckily I always look before I cross.
-But gave her the Paddington Stare!!!!!
+But gave her the Paddington Bear Stare!!!!!